Bookroo/bookroo.github.io/_posts/2017-11-22-bookroo-interview-with-kass-reich.md

 We really appreciate the opportunity to learn more about Kass and her work as an author, illustrator and educator.
 You can see more of her work on her [website](http://www.kassreich.com/).
 And please let us know what you enjoyed from the interview in the comments below!

-(All images in this interview courtesy of Kass Reich)
+(All images in this interview courtesy of Kass Reich.)